Lilmortal/youngi-ui/CONTRIBUTING.md

 ## Quick Start

-- You will need to clone this (https://github.com/Lilmortal/youngi-cms)[CMS project] to get it's data.
+- You will need to clone this (CMS project)[https://github.com/Lilmortal/youngi-cms] to get it's data.
 - On that project, run `yarn develop`
 - `yarn` to install the project dependencies
 - `yarn start` to run the project on `localhost:3000`